-- o Infographic describing the diet or supplement - Short video (2-5 minutes) describing the physiologic/metabolic premise of the diet or supplement - A literature review of the science behind the diet or supplement (5-10 pages describing at least four scientific studies) - A presentation of the pros and cons of the diet or supplement to the class; this can be in the form of a PowerPoint presentation or a formal debate, with supporting written materials.
-Each group will present their findings during the last week of class via Zoom. - Final written recommendation (1-2 pages) outline the final recommendation of the group regarding the diet or supplement, with an explanation of why you would or would not recommend the diet or supplement. - Self-evaluation provide an evaluation of your contribution to the project - Peer-evaluation provide an evaluation of the contribution of others in your group to the project - Case Studies and Other Extra Credit Exercises: Each week, you'll be presented with a case study that will help you apply the knowledge you are acquiring to a real-life setting.
-Unit exams will be given in the context of case studies, so this practice will help you to be successful on the timed unit exams.
-Case study quizzes will count as extra credit.
-Additional extra credit assignments will be given periodically throughout the semester.
-Completed extra credit activities must be entered and/or uploaded to Canvas for grading. - Upload all completed extra credit materials to Canvas by 11:59 pm on the due date. - Instructions for the extra credit activities are posted on Canvas. - Points for the extra credit activities will be posted on Canvas. - You have 1 week from the time you receive your extra credit grade to communicate your concern to the teaching assistant. - Late submittals of extra credit activities will not be accepted.
+- Infographic describing the diet or supplement - Short video (2-5 minutes) describing the physiologic/metabolic premise of the diet or supplement - A literature review of the science behind the diet or supplement (5-10 double-spaced pages describing at least four scientific studies; references should be included in APA format and do not count toward this page number) - A presentation of the pros and cons of the diet or supplement to the class; this can be in the form of a PowerPoint presentation or a formal debate, with supporting written materials.
+Each group will present their findings during the last week of class via Zoom. - Final written recommendation (1-2 double-spaced pages) outline the final recommendation of the group regarding the diet or supplement, with an explanation of why you would or would not recommend or support the diet, supplement, or nutrition maxim; include references as needed (references do not count toward the page count). - Self-evaluation provide a brief evaluation of your contribution to the project - Peer-evaluation provide a brief evaluation of the contribution of others in your group to the project - Extra Credit Exercises: Extra credit assignments will be given periodically throughout the semester.
+Completed extra credit activities must be entered and/or uploaded to Canvas for grading. - Upload all completed extra credit materials to Canvas by 11:59 pm on the due date. - o Instructions for the extra credit activities will be posted on Canvas.

+- o Points for the extra credit activities will be posted on Canvas. - You have 1 week from the time you receive your extra credit grade to communicate your concern to the teaching assistant. - Late submittals of extra credit activities will not be accepted.